MENU

 Summary

-The irrigation requirements for turfgrass lawns in 10 cities in Florida and one in Alabama were estimated and analyzed for a 30-year period (1980-2009).
-The annual estimated irrigation requirements ranged from 16.7 in to 41.7 in y-1 in Mobile and Fort Myers, respectively.
-The results showed that the estimated irrigation was less in the Florida Panhandle but gradually increased its demand in Central and South Florida.
+The irrigation requirements for turfgrass lawns in 10 cities in Florida and one in Alabama were estimated and analyzed for a 30-year period (1980–2009).
+The annual estimated irrigation requirements ranged from 16.7 in y-1 to 41.7 in y-1 in Mobile and Fort Myers, respectively.
+The results showed that the estimated irrigation was less in the Florida Panhandle but gradually increased its demand in central and south Florida.
 On average, monthly irrigation requirements increase two times a year, from April to June (high peaks in May with 5.2 in month-1, approximately), and from October to November (maximum in October with 2.4 in month-1, approximately).
-These peaks of estimated irrigation demands are related to rainfall trends that showed less rain is observed from October to May, compared to the rainy season occurring from June to September.
+These peaks of estimated irrigation demands are related to rainfall trends that showed that less rain is observed from October to May, compared to the rainy season occurring from June to September.
 Evapotranspiration increases in the first months of the year, with the highest peak calculated for May, and then it decreases gradually in the following months.
-The estimated irrigation requirements for locations in Southwest Florida showed similar trends because reference evapotranspiration was calculated from data of one weather station.
+The estimated irrigation requirements for locations in southwest Florida showed similar trends because reference evapotranspiration was calculated from data of one weather station.
 However, minor changes in the estimated irrigation were due to some variability in the rainfall data.

 Problems, Issues, and Limitations with the Data